-The first run of badges produced were only made with the half-moon style button hole lapel fixing and were available from April 1937.
+The first run of die-stamped badges produced were only made with the half-moon style button hole lapel fixing and were available from April 1937.
 Though they carry the silver date mark 'A' that corresponds to 1936, this hallmark was used until the end of May 1937.
 50,000 badges with brooch pin design for ladies was requested in early February 1937.
 Badges were issued in a cellophane packet and men received their badge in a red box whilst ladies received theirs in a blue box - boxes supplied by the Stationery Office.

 All the badges produced between 1936* and 1939 were die stamped 925 sterling silver and measure 1 ½” down by 1” across (approx. 39mm by 26mm) and weigh approx. 9 grams.
 Miniature silver versions of the ARP badge for manufactured for wear on civilian clothes showing the person was 'doing their bit' for the war effort.

 Dates on silver hallmarked badges: 1936 (A), 1937 (B), 1938 (C) & 1939 (D); some sources claim there is a 1940 E-dated silver badge but no photographic evidence has yet come to light and in over 20 years collecting badges I have never seen one.